 - Date: Wednesday 22 November 2017

-USING INNOVATIVE technology and digital learning spaces to drive student engagement is the focus of the latest LITE Masterclass.
+VIDEO: USING INNOVATIVE technology and digital learning spaces to drive student engagement was the focus of a LITE Masterclass.

-Dr Lee Campbell, Senior Lecturer at the University of Lincoln, will deliver his interactive lecture: ‘Technoparticipation – Digital Realia Possibilities for Practice and Pedagogy’, which showcases aspects of his digital pedagogy.
+Dr Lee Campbell, Senior Lecturer at the University of Lincoln, delivered his interactive lecture: ‘Technoparticipation – Digital Realia Possibilities for Practice and Pedagogy’, which showcased aspects of his digital pedagogy.

-He will specifically explore innovative technology enhanced learning methods developed during Fine Art modules at Lincoln and Academic Support at Central Saint Martins in London.
+He specifically explored innovative technology enhanced learning methods developed during Fine Art modules at Lincoln and Academic Support at Central Saint Martins in London.

 Dr Campbell says: “This lecture is part of a research informed teaching project I set up in 2015; the result of being the recipient of the Loughborough University Teaching Innovation Award.

 “It focuses on interdisciplinary practice; combining disciplines often related to Performance and Fine Art and thinking across boundaries.

 “The lecture aims to knit together theory and practice relating to interdisciplinary working and collaboration together; and explore generating creative performative works that lie formally and conceptually between established media.”